-620-2.7.2 SPD at Point of Use: Install a SPD at the point the ITS devices receive 120 volt power and connected in series with the circuits.
-Ensure that these devices comply with the minimum functional requirements shown in Table 1.
+620-2.7.2 SPD at Point of Use: Install a SPD at the point the ITS devices receive 120 volt power.
+Ensure that these devices comply with the functional requirements shown in Table 785-1.
 Ensure that the units are rated at 15 or 20 amps load and are configured with receptacles.